CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2 - The Planets.md

 <tbody>
 <td align="center">
 <img width="2000" height="0"><br>
-Given that the semi-major-axis of the orbit of the Earth is $149\:598\:023 \text{ km}$, and its eccentricity is $0.0167$, <br/>
+Given that the semi-major axis of the orbit of the Earth is $149\:598\:023 \text{ km}$, and its eccentricity is $0.0167$, <br/>
-Find the semi-minor-axis, the perihelion distance, and the apohelion distance.
+Find the semi-minor axis, the perihelion distance, and the apohelion distance.
 <img width="2000" height="0">
 </td>
 </tbody>